microsoftgraph/msgraph-training-dataconnect/Demos/01-setup/README.md

 1. On the **Members** section of the group dialog, select **Edit**
 1. Add the two users that you enabled the **Global administrator** role to this new group.

-## Enable Euclid in your Office 365 tenant
+## Enable Graph Data Connect in your Office 365 tenant

-In this step you will enable the Euclid service on your Office 365 tenant.
+In this step you will enable the Graph Data Connect service on your Office 365 tenant.

 1. While you are still logged into the Microsoft 365 Admin Portal, select the **Settings > Services & Add-ins** menu item.
 1. Select the **Managed access to Microsoft Graph in Microsoft Azure Preview** service.